jdaw1/placemat/README.md

 ## About ##

-This PostScript program makes placemats for tastings of Port, of Madeira, whisky, beer, wine, etc.
+This PostScript program makes placemats for tastings of Port, of Madeira, whisky, whiskey, beer, wine, etc.

 <div align="center">